angular/angular/aio/content/guide/universal.md

 ## Server code

-To run an Angular Universal application, you need a server that accepts client requests and returns rendered pages.
+To run an Angular Universal application, you'll need a server that accepts client requests and returns rendered pages.
-That's not part of the client-side Angular app, so you need to add the necessary pieces.

 Create a `universal/` folder as a sibling to the `app/` folder.